taocpp/PEGTL/doc/Inputs-and-Parsing.md

 };
 ```

-`noexcept(...)` is a conditional noexcept-specification, depending on whether the construction of the source stored in the class can throw given the perfectly-forwarded parameter `source`.
+Note that `noexcept(...)` is a conditional noexcept-specification, depending on whether the construction of the source stored in the class can throw given the perfectly-forwarded parameter `source`.
 Technically, it is implemented as `noexcept( std::is_nothrow_constructible< Source, T&& >::value )`.

+With the default `Source` type of `std::string`, the `source` parameter to the constructors is usually a `const char*` or (any reference to) a `std::string`, but anything that can be used to construct a `std::string` will work.
+When `Source` is set to `const char*` then only a `const char *` (or something that can implicitly be converted to one) will work.

-Note that the implementation of the constructors is different than shown.
+The implementation of the constructors is different than shown.
 They should be used "as if" this was the actual signature.